Lord Lieutenant of Ireland: Irish attitudes

-The office of Lord Lieutenant, like the British government in Ireland, was greatly resented by some Irish nationalists, though it was supported with varying degrees of enthusiasm by the minority Irish unionist community.
+The office of Lord Lieutenant, like the British government in Ireland, was greatly resented by most Irish nationalists, though it was supported with varying degrees of enthusiasm by the minority Irish unionist community.
 Some Lords Lieutenant did earn a measure of popularity in a personal capacity among nationalists.
-From the early 19th century, calls were made frequently for the abolition of the office and its replacement by a "Secretary of State for Ireland".
+From the early 19th century, calls were made frequently for the abolition of the office and its replacement by a Secretary of State for Ireland, similar to the Secretary of State for Scotland.
 A bill to effect this change was introduced in Parliament in 1850 by the government of Lord John Russell but was subsequently withdrawn when it became clear that it would receive insufficient support to pass.
 The office survived until the establishment of the Irish Free State in 1922.

 Irish nationalists throughout the 19th century and early 20th century campaigned for a form of Irish self-government.
 Daniel O'Connell sought repeal of the Act of Union, while later nationalists such as Charles Stewart Parnell sought a lesser measure, known as home rule.
-All four Home Rule bills provided for the continuation of the office.
+All four Home Rule bills provided for the continuation of the office, typically with a ceremonial role as the monarch's representative in Ireland, similar to the Governor General of Canada or Australia.

 Abolition

 The Government of Ireland Act 1920 divided Ireland into two devolved entities inside the United Kingdom, Northern Ireland and Southern Ireland.
 Two institutions were meant to join the two; a Council of Ireland (which was hoped would evolve into a working all-Ireland parliament) and the Lord Lieutenant who would be the nominal chief executive of both regimes, appointing both prime ministers and dissolving both parliaments.
 In fact only Northern Ireland functioned, with Southern Ireland being quickly replaced by the Irish Free State with its own Governor-General.
-The Irish Free State (Consequential Provisions) Act 1922 provided that, once the Parliament of Northern Ireland opted out of the Free State, the office of Lord Lieutenant of Ireland would be abolished and its residual powers transferred to the new position of Governor of Northern Ireland.
+The Irish Free State (Consequential Provisions) Act 1922 provided that, once the Parliament of Northern Ireland opted out of the Free State, the office of Lord Lieutenant of Ireland would be abolished and its remaining powers transferred to the new position of Governor of Northern Ireland.
 This duly happened on 8 December 1922, two days after the Free State Constitution came into force.